 Jimmy hails from Roseville, Minnesota by way of Guangzhou, China, and is currently a graduate student in experimental physics at UCSB.
 A member of the SBCC Symphony's viola section, Jimmy also enjoys playing the piano, cooking, and traveling.

-Esther Frankel teaches information technology at SBCC.
+Esther Frankel recently retired from teaching information technology at SBCC.
 She started playing the piano at an early age.
 In elementary school, one of the teachers wanted to start an orchestra, and recruited every student who could read music to play violin.
 She switched to viola in junior high.
 Esther attended the High School of Music and Art in NYC, and played in the NYC All-City Orchestra.
 She has a Master's degree in Music History and Theory and taught in that field for several years.
 After a long hiatus, she took up the viola again a while ago, and currently plays in the SBCC Symphony.

 Helena began playing viola in elementary school, and continued through college, while pursuing degrees in science and math.
 Since moving to Santa Barbara, she has been active in the music community, playing in the SBCC orchestra and chamber groups.
 Professionally, she is working as an iOS/Android developer at a startup in town.
 She loves all sorts of music, from classical to modern, and folk to punk!